About Us

 About UBS Foundation

 UBS Optimus Foundation, was founded by UBS Group AG.
-We fund programs and businesses that help the most vulnerable around the world in the areas of health, education, protection of children and youth, and the environment.
-We acknowledge that each social problem may need a different solution and therefore, use a wide range of tools to achieve social and environmental impact: grant making, result-based financing such as development impact bonds, and investments into impactful businesses.
+The foundation funds programs and businesses that help the most vulnerable around the world in the areas of health, education, protection of children and youth, and the environment.
+UBS Optimus Foundation acknowledges that each social problem may need a different solution and therefore, use a wide range of tools to achieve social and environmental impact: grant making, result-based financing such as development impact bonds, and investments into impactful businesses.
 The foundation manages more than 200 projects deploying around USD 160 million annually

 https://www.ubs.com/global/en/ubs-society/philanthropy/optimus-foundation.html